 Submit your completed application and the application fee.

-Watch Applicant Advisor Sue explain the Graduate application process
+Applicant Advisor Sue explains the Graduate application process

 You're Done.
 What's Next?